-The Headteacher is responsible for the day-to-day management of the school and is assisted by the Deputy Head and Assistant Head.
-There are two additional teachers with extra responsibilities, called Teaching and Learning Responsibilities (TLRs) and include a dedicated Early Years & Foundation Stage (EYFS) leader.
+The headteacher is responsible for the day-to-day management of the school and is assisted by the deputy head and two assistant heads; one of which is also our SENCO.
+There are two additional teachers with extra responsibilities, called Teaching and Learning Responsibilities (TLRs) and include a dedicated early years & foundation stage (EYFS) leader.
 See Appendix I for a list of school staff.